-What’s the safe withdrawal rate of the Swedroe Min Fat Tails portfolio?
+What’s the safe withdrawal rate of the Permanent Portfolio?

-The Swedroe MFT portfolio consists of 30% stocks and 70% bonds.
+The Permanent Portfolio consists of 25% stocks.
 Referencing the handy Trinity Study table, a portfolio with 25% stocks survived a 30-year retirement with a 4% SWR 71% of the time.
 With a 3% SWR, it survived 100% of the time.
-So a reasonable conclusion might be that the safe withdrawal rate for the Swedroe portfolio is somewhere between 3 and 4%.
+So a reasonable conclusion might be that the safe withdrawal rate for the Permanent Portfolio is somewhere between 3 and 4%.

 It seems pretty straightforward on the surface.
-However, I’ll give you a sneak preview – I plan to provide data that shows that the Swedroe MFT portfolio has supported a safe withdrawal rate of 5%.
+However, I’ll give you a sneak preview – I plan to provide data that shows that the Permanent Portfolio has supported a safe withdrawal rate closer to 5%.
 That’s a massive difference that flies in the face of conventional wisdom.
 How can that possibly be true?

 The answer lies in a little-understood base assumption of not only the Trinity study but also other retirement studies and most retirement calculators you find online.
-They almost all assume that the only stock fund available to you is a United States S&P500 index fund.
-They also each generally use a single broad bond fund.
+They almost all assume that you only have two investing options — a United States S&P500 fund and a single broad bond fund.
 The bond fund chosen varies by study, but the key element is that they narrow it down to only one for simplicity.

-SCV has been tracking the S&P500 relatively closely lately, but pretty much everything else is all over the map.
+Even though they can all be classified as bonds, there’s really very little similarity in how these funds act in the real world.
 And why should we expect any different?
 Different indices track different things, and you’re probably researching portfolios to begin with because you know this to be true and are looking for ways to augment your returns.
 Why should that not also affect retirement withdrawal rates?

 The answer is that the asset allocation and index you choose absolutely affects retirement scenarios, and the difference is significant.
-Back to our question, let’s compare the calculated safe withdrawal rates of the Swedroe portfolio – using its actual specific asset allocation – to a simple 30/70 broad stock/bond blend:
+Back to our question, let’s compare the calculated safe withdrawal rates of the Permanent Portfolio – using its actual specific asset allocation – to a simple 25/75 broad stock/bond blend:

 As one would expect from reading any retirement study, the SWR for the traditional stock/bond blend trends towards the 3-4% range the longer out you look.
 (Astute observers can read about why the specific numbers may differ a bit from your favorite study here).
-What you probably didn’t expect is that another portfolio with 30% stocks and 70% bonds trends towards 5%.
+What you probably didn’t expect is that another portfolio with 25% stocks trends closer to 5%.
 Clearly not all stocks and bonds are created equal, and asset allocation has a huge effect on retirement performance just as it does on compound returns in accumulation.

 Now that I hopefully have your attention, let me offer a tool to help you explore this idea in more depth – I’ve created a new calculator to allow you to make the same charts for your own portfolio.
-It’s called the Withdrawal Rates calculator, and is online as of today.
+It’s called the Withdrawal Rates calculator.
 For detailed information on how it works, be sure to read the Methodology.